Staars/Staars.github.io/docs/Bluetooth_MI32.md

 - 12 - write
 - 13 - notify read

-The buffer format for reading and writing is in the format:
+The buffer format for reading and writing is in the format (lenth - data):
 ```
 1 byte  - length of data in bytes
 n bytes - data